When levies apply

 - 31 July (April to June quarter)

-Example: For ginger bought, sold or processed in the July to September quarter in a financial year, the return and payment must be received by 31 October in the same financial year.
+Example: For ginger (other than seed ginger) sold by the levy payer in the July to September quarter in a financial year, the return and payment must be received by 31 October in the same financial year.

 You may not need to lodge a quarterly return.